Inflation with Massive Spin-2 Ghosts: Introduction

 Many successful models of inflation are constructed around $f(R)$ gravitational sectors which may generically contain more than one power of the Ricci scalar e.g.\ the Starobinsky model \cite{Starobinsky:1980te} where the additional degree of freedom (DOF) due to the $R^2$ term plays the role of the inflaton.
 More general higher order terms built from the other independent contractions of the Riemann tensor are rarely included in the action, however, these terms are necessarily generated by quantum effects even if they are not included at the classical level from the start \cite{tHooft:2011aa}.
-While it is usually accepted that such terms contribute to inflation only negligibly at the classical level \cite{Baumann:2015xxa,Salvio:2017xul}, it is not necessarily true that quantum corrections arising from the higher order contractions of the Riemann tensor are also negligible.
-Indeed, we find that the massive spin-2 ghost that originates from the Weyl tensor squared term ($C^2$) is particularly important as it can generate an inflationary potential that dynamically induces the Planck scale via radiative corrections \'{a} la Coleman-Weinberg\footnote{This fact also implies that modifications to the inflaton potential may be recognized at the level of the beta functions of the quartic couplings (see e.g.\ the beta functions in \cite{Salvio2014}).} \cite{Coleman1973a}.
+The inclusion of said higher-order curvature terms is known to have an effect on inflationary predictions.
+In particular, the Weyl tensor squared term ($C^2$) contributes to primordial tensor fluctuations, implying that the ratio of the amplitude of tensor perturbations to those of scalar perturbations (tensor-to-scalar ratio $r$) receives a correction \cite{Baumann:2015xxa,Salvio:2017xul,Anselmi2020}.
+Beyond this fact, we will demonstrate that the presence of the massive spin-2 ghost that originates from the $C^2$ term can also generate an inflationary potential that dynamically induces the Planck scale via radiative corrections \'{a} la Coleman-Weinberg \cite{Coleman1973a}.
 It should be noted that the scalaron degree of freedom originating from the $R^2$ term alone is not sufficient for triggering radiative symmetry breaking in the Jordan frame.
-In this respect, our considerations will allow for the construction of the most minimal scale invariant model that yields a dynamical generation of the Planck scale and inflationary potential, as no additional bosonic degrees of freedom besides the inflaton scalar and the metric degrees of freedom are necessary.
+In this respect, our considerations will allow for the construction of the most minimal scale invariant model that yields a dynamical generation of the Planck scale and inflationary potential, as no additional bosonic degrees of freedom besides one external scalar and the metric degrees of freedom are necessary.
+Though similar minimal-scalar-content models of scale invariant inflation have been studied before \cite{Salvio2014,Salvio:2020axm}, to our knowledge the present work is the first time that they are shown to lead to both a valid inflationary potential and to the spontaneous breaking of scale invariance due to the one-loop contribution of the massive spin-2 ghost in the effective potential, which we compute explicitly in this work.